-- 7. The faculty association at a university would like to conduct a survey of its full-time professors.
+- (A) 3 (B) 4 (C) 5 (D) 6 (E) 7 - 6.
+The faculty association at a university would like to conduct a survey of its full-time professors.
 They anticipate that professors in different academic areas may respond differently, so they decide to take a stratified random sample.
 Which of the following sampling procedures will produce a stratified random sample? - (A) Select a simple random sample of five academic departments and survey all professors in those departments. - (B) Select a simple random sample of three faculties.
 Within each of the selected faculties, select a simple random sample of departments, and survey all professors in those departments. - (C) Select a simple random sample of five academic departments.
-Within each of the selected departments, select a simple random sample of four professors and give them the survey. - (D) Select a simple random sample of four professors in each faculty and give them the survey. - (E) Print the survey in the faculty association's monthly newsletter and ask professors to log onto a website to respond. - 8.
+Within each of the selected departments, select a simple random sample of four professors and give them the survey. - (D) Select a simple random sample of four professors in each academic area and give them the survey. - (E) Print the survey in the faculty association's monthly newsletter and ask professors to log onto a website to respond.

+- 7. Randomization is used in a randomized block design to: - (A) select the individuals to participate in the experiment. - (B) select which treatments will be compared. - (C) place the individuals into blocks. - (D) assign the treatments to the individuals within the blocks. - (E) all of the above. - 8.
 A coffee store owner knows that a customer gets a coffee in 35% of the store's transactions.
-If we take a random sample of 300 customers, what is the probability that less than 32% of them buy a coffee? - (A) 0.1292 (B) 0.1379 (C) 0.1469 (D) 0.1587 (E) 0.1685 - 9.
-Suppose it is known that diastolic blood pressures (measured in mm of mercury) of patients visiting a clinic follow a normal distribution with mean 67 and standard deviation 6.
+If we take a random sample of 300 customers, what is the approximate probability that less than 32% of them buy a coffee?

+- 9. Suppose it is known that diastolic blood pressures (measured in mm of mercury) of patients visiting a clinic follow a normal distribution with mean 67 and standard deviation 6.
 What is the probability that the mean diastolic blood pressure of a sample of 20 patients is between 66.8 and 67.9? - (A) 0.4099 (B) 0.3082 (C) 0.3743 (D) 0.1890 (E) 0.5217